vrtmrz/obsidian-livesync/updates.md

 Note at 0.22.2: **Now, to rescue mobile devices, Maximum file size is set to 50 by default**.
 Please configure the limit as you need.
 If you do not want to limit the sizes, set zero manually, please.

 #### Version history
+- 0.22.17:
+  - Fixed:
+    - Error handling on booting now works fine.
+    - Replication is now started automatically in LiveSync mode.
+    - Batch database update is now disabled in LiveSync mode.
+    - No longer automatically reconnection while off-focused.
+    - Status saves are thinned out.
+    - Now Self-hosted LiveSync waits for all files between the local database and storage to be surely checked.
+  - Improved:
+    - The job scheduler is now more robust and stable.
+    - The status indicator no longer flickers and keeps zero for a while.
+    - No longer meaningless frequent updates of status indicators.
+    - Now we can configure regular expression filters in handy UI.
+Thank you so much, @eth-p!
+    - `Fetch` or `Rebuild everything` is now more safely performed.
+  - Minor things
+    - Some utility function has been added.
+    - Customisation sync now less wrong messages.
+    - Digging the weeds for eradication of type errors.
 - 0.22.16:
   - Fixed:
     - Fixed the issue that binary files were sometimes corrupted.